About Princeton

 The Princeton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Harney County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Princeton, Oregon residents are available through the local police department and authorized providers in Harney County.
+Fingerprinting services for Princeton, Oregon residents are available through local police (where present) and authorized providers in Harney County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Princeton Police Department or Harney County Sheriff's Office for scheduling and fees.

 To register to vote in Princeton, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Harney County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
 For local municipal elections in Princeton, contact the Harney County Clerk's office for schedules and ballot information.

-Property records for Princeton, Oregon are maintained by the Harney County Assessor's Office and the Harney County County Clerk.
+Property records for Princeton, Oregon are maintained by the Harney County Assessor's Office and the Harney County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Harney County, including parcels in Princeton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Harney County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Harney County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Harney County offices at the county courthouse.
 The Harney County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Princeton, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Harney County Clerk's office issues marriage licenses and maintains marriage records for Harney County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.